iamunblemished/rwu-nfc/docs/source/index.rst

 NFC Access Control System Documentation
 ========================================

-Welcome to the documentation for the NFC Access Control System, a comprehensive embedded project developed as part of an NFC technology course.
-Starting with fundamental tag reading and writing tasks, this project has evolved into a professional-grade access control solution using the PN532 NFC reader with advanced card management and cloning capabilities.
+Welcome to the documentation for the NFC Access Control System, a student project developed for the NFC Technology course at RWU (Ravensburg-Weingarten University).
+This project demonstrates the progression from basic NFC tag operations to a complete access control system using the PN532 NFC reader with advanced card management capabilities.

 .. toctree::
    :maxdepth: 2